 This is perhaps the most useful definition as it includes the dictionary definition and places it within a context of setting.
-If this definition is apple dot he eastern precinct it does not form part of the curtilage but does form part of the setting.
+If this definition is applied to the eastern precinct, the precinct does not form part of the curtilage but does form part of the broader setting.